solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ```

 2. Use RDP to remote into the freshly provisioned VM with the username
-    `BYDtoChatGPTUser` and the password provided earlier.
+    `BYDtoChatGPTUser` and the password you provided earlier on.

 3. Add the `BYDtoChatGPTUser` account to the `docker-users` local group
     on the VM.
 Sign out and sign back in to the VM to apply the changes.